NDC’s Muntaka Mubarak deserves severe punishment for scandalizing the judiciary

 To this extent, the people’s confidence in the Judiciary must at all times be high; and so, any act that seeks to denigrate the Judiciary and make people lose confidence in this all-important organ of State should not be tolerated.
 It is against this backdrop that I find as most distasteful and reprehensible the misconduct of the NDC Member of Parliament for Asawase Constituency and Minority Chief Whip, Hon Muntaka Mubarak.

-The MP [Muntaka], who has notoriously been at the centre of every bribery allegation in Parliament, had recently accused an unnamed justice of the nation’s highest court, the Supreme Court, of attempting to bribe a female colleague of his during the contest for the speakership of Parliament.
+The MP [Muntaka] had recently accused an unnamed justice of the nation’s highest court, the Supreme Court, of attempting to bribe a female colleague of his during the contest for the speakership of Parliament.
 This unfounded accusation had, without doubt, brought great dissatisfaction to the Judiciary and subjected all the 17 respected justices of the Supreme Court to public ridicule and opprobrium.

 Obviously, such a qualified apology from him can certainly not end this matter.
 Ghanaians want to get to the bottom of this matter.
 We deserve to know in particular whether or not Muntaka lied and his motivation for doing so.
 And if Muntaka was not lying, we deserve to know which of the respected justices of the Apex Court stoop this low.
 Ultimately, either Muntaka or the “corrupt judge”, whoever is culpable, must be held responsible for his culpability and punished accordingly.
 There is no doubt that the only way we can get to the bottom of this matter is to demand proper investigation.